 Support Conservation

-Endangered Art is a Mulvane initiative to fund the technical study and preservation of oil paintings in the permanent collection.
+Endangered Art is an initiative to fund the technical study and preservation of oil paintings in the permanent collection.
 In addition to conservation treatments, it includes exhibitions, lectures, and other educational programming for the public.
-Learn more by calling 785-670-2224, or by clicking below.
+Learn more by clicking below.

 GET IN TOUCH WITH The Mulvane Art Museum